Advertisement

 Practicing portion control is one of the best ways to adjust your diet to achieve and maintain a healthy weight.
 Even if you’re not trying to lose or gain weight, being aware of recommended portion sizes helps you take in the right amount of nutrition.

-“Paying attention to portion sizes can help you manage your weight and limit the amount of sodium, sugar and fat you consume,” Zumpano says.
+“Paying attention to portion sizes can help you manage your weight and limit the amount of sodium, sugar and fat you consume,” Zumpano states.

 Knowing how to manage your portions is especially helpful during social events and the holiday season, when festive parties and rich meals abound.
 (Hello, homemade cookies in the break room!)

-“Meals and snacks around the holidays tend to be higher in fat and sugar,” Zumpano notes, “but choosing smaller portions of these foods can prevent you from overindulging.”
+“Meals and snacks around the holidays tend to be higher in fat and sugar,” she continues, “but choosing smaller portions of these foods can prevent you from overindulging.”

-The best way to determine the amount of food in a given serving is to look at the nutrition label and measure it out, Zumpano advises.
+The best way to determine the amount of food in a given serving is to look at the nutrition label and measure it out.
 Get in the habit of whipping out a measuring cup and filling it with the proper-sized portion of foods, like vegetables and rice, then emptying it onto a plate.
 This will help you learn what these serving sizes look like.

-“When you do this, take note of how much of the plate is covered,” she says.
-“It takes extra work, but eventually you’ll become much better at learning to ‘eyeball’ amounts of food to know whether it’s too much or too little.”
+“When you do this, take note of how much of the plate is covered,” Zumpano advises.
+“It takes extra work, but eventually, you’ll become much better at learning to ‘eyeball’ amounts of food to know whether it’s too much or too little.”

 “What we consider a heart-healthy plate starts with a standard nine-inch plate,” Zumpano explains.
 “Then, you want to think about dividing that plate in half visually.”
 Here’s how much space each type of food should take up.